A PDF version of this publication is attached here: SEC adopts executive incentive compensation clawback rules

 9. What new disclosures are required by the new rule and related amendments?

-Detailed disclosures relating to the application of the recovery policy are required, including when an issuer concluded that an accounting restatement did not trigger the need for recovery.
 The new disclosures are detailed in Item 402(w) of Regulation S-K, Item 6.F of Form 20-F, paragraph (19) to General Instruction B of Form 40-F, and Item 18 of Form N-CSR.

 Required disclosures will be subject to Inline XBRL reporting and tagging requirements.